Do you condemn Hamas?: Since 2023

-During the Gaza war, it became a common question in both Israeli and international media to ask for condemnation of Hamas and the October 7 attacks.
-Pro-Palestinian activists described the question to The Forward as a tactic to start the narrative on October 7, omitting the events of preceding years, and is "meant to shut down discussion".
+During the war and genocide in Gaza, it became a common question in international media to ask for condemnation of Hamas and the October 7 attacks.
+Some pro-Palestinian Jewish activists described the question to Andrew Silverstein as a tactic to start the narrative on October 7, omitting the events of preceding years, and is "meant to shut down discussion".
 Mondoweiss writer James Ray stated that he did not; though he criticized the question as "muddling" expressions of solidarity and obscuring what they call a "colonial context" of the events.
-Slavoj Žižek similarly dismissed the question as a distraction from Gazan civilian deaths, particularly child deaths.
-Palestinian-American scholar Noura Erakat wrote that "any condemnation of violence is vapid if it does not begin & end with a condemnation of Israeli apartheid, settler colonialism, and occupation."
+On his blog, Slavoj Žižek similarly dismissed the question as a distraction from Gazan civilian deaths, particularly child deaths.
+Palestinian-American scholar Noura Erakat tweeted that "any condemnation of violence is vapid if it does not begin & end with a condemnation of Israeli apartheid, settler colonialism, and occupation."

 The matter of the condemnation of Hamas became important to Israeli public diplomacy in the Gaza war.
 Governments, corporations, and public figures from around the world have issued condemnations.
 The Yale School of Management's Chief Executive Leadership Institute published a "List of Companies That Have Condemned Hamas's Terrorist Attack on Israel", including over 200 companies, mostly from the North America and Europe.

-Mehdi Hasan has criticized Piers Morgan for his frequent use of the question with pro-Palestinian guests on his show Piers Morgan Uncensored.
+Ariel Koren, an anti-Zionist acitivist, said The Guardian forced her to include condemnation of the October 7 Hamas attack in her October 2023 op-ed arguing that Israel was pursuing genocide in Gaza.

+Piers Morgan has been criticized for his frequent use of the question at the beginning of interviews with pro-Palestinian guests on his show Piers Morgan Uncensored, by Mehdi Hasan, Bassem Youssef, and others.
+Writing in Middle East Eye Mohamad Elmasry has described Morgan's use of the question as an example of journalistic frame setting, in which the journalist establishes the tone of the story according to their point-of-view: "If guests agree with Morgan that Hamas should be condemned, a Palestinian source of evil and conflict has been established from the interview’s outset, and Israel’s bombing campaign in Gaza is given justification.
+If guests refuse to condemn Hamas, however, Morgan can demonise them for failing to denounce 'terrorists'."Morgan used former British Labour Party leader Jeremy Corbyn's response to the question on his show to later delegitimize Corbyn's observation that "many in our media are finally waking up to the unspeakable horrors that Palestinians are enduring in Gaza."